TediusTimmy/FunnyMachine/README.md

 ## EMU3

 This is in progress.
 This is planned to have a sprite engine and sound engine.
-I'm currently thinking of using Javidx9's Pixel Game Engine (https://github.com/OneLoneCoder/olcPixelGameEngine), as I have experience with it.
+I'm using Javidx9's Pixel Game Engine (https://github.com/OneLoneCoder/olcPixelGameEngine), as I have experience with it.

 ### System Area
 Changes from Emu2: